ikarpovich/deck-go-swarm-devops/deck.md

 build-lists: true
 theme: Letters from Sweden, 3
+autoscale: true

 [.footer: #### Igor Karpovich]

 ## Go, Swarm and DevOps
 ### vs
 ## The Mighty Monolith

+---

+# Disclaimer

+## Not a true story at all
+## All persons and events are fictitious
+## No gophers were harmed

 ---